danielsaidi/website_danielsaidi/collections/_posts/2023/2023-12-23-rejected-an-apple-developer-holiday-special.md

 tweet:  https://x.com/danielsaidi/status/1738449452921229663?s=20
 ---

-This is a short Christmas story on the many frustrations of being a developer in the Apple ecosystem.
+This is a Christmas story on the many frustrations of being a developer in the Apple ecosystem.
 But this time they may be correct.
 Happy holidays everyone!

 {% include kankoda/data/app.html name="Emoji Picker" %}

-I've spent time on a new app, with a goal to learn many new SwiftUI features and make an accessible and easy to use app, that solves a single problem.
+I've worked on a new app, with a goal to learn many new SwiftUI features and make an accessible and easy to use app, that solves a single problem.
 Say hello to [{{app.name}}]({{app.url}}).

 ![EmojiPicker on macOS]({{page.assets}}emojipicker-macos.jpg)